taektay/ee106/docs/source/lab4.rst

 Introduction to Turtlebot
 -------------------------

-The Turtlebot3 robot is a differential wheeled robot built on top of the Kobuki mobile base.
+The Turtlebot robot is a differential wheeled robot built on top of the mobile base.
-We have customized it to include more sensors (one Lidar, two cameras, and one manipulator).
+We have customized it to include more sensors (Lidar, camera and etc).
 See the image (right) below for Turtlebot family.

 Though multiple layers of plates/sensors are placed on top of the robot,